milvus-io/milvus-lite/README.md

 # Introduction
 Milvus Lite is the lightweight version of [Milvus](https://github.com/milvus-io/milvus), an open-source vector database that powers AI applications with vector embeddings and similarity search.

 Milvus Lite can be imported into your Python application, providing the core vector search functionality of Milvus.
-Milvus Lite is included in the [Python SDK of Milvus](https://github.com/milvus-io/pymilvus), thus it can be simply deployed with `pip install pymilvus`.
+Milvus Lite is included in the [Python SDK of Milvus](https://github.com/milvus-io/pymilvus), thus it can be simply deployed with `pip install -U pymilvus`.
 This repo contains the core components of Milvus Lite.

 Milvus Lite shares the same API and covers most of the features of Milvus.
 Together, they provide a consistent user experience across different types of environments, fitting use cases of different size.
 With the same client-side code, you can run a quick demo of less than a million vectors with Milvus Lite, or a small scale app with Milvus Docker container hosted on a single machine, and eventually to a large scale production deployment on Kubenetes serving billions of vectors at thousands of QPS.